 The attendees were from different parts of the country.
 They also belonged to different age groups but their love for art brought them together on a single platform.
-The Circle Community, as always, was successful in connecting artists and curating a magical and positive vibe together.
+The Rooftop Community, as always, was successful in connecting artists and curating a magical and positive vibe together.

 On this note, here’s us signing off until next time!